tigranb2/consensus-algorithm/README.md

 After running, the collected data will be printed on screen and saved to a file (see above).
 Copy the 5 lines for each test.

-Example (your numbers will be much larger.
-This is only 10 nodes):
+Example (your numbers will be much larger; this is only 10 nodes):
 ```shell
 ...
 *** Done # copy the next 5 lines